What Is A Pulpotomy?

 Pulpectomies are similar to root canals because they involve removing the tooth’s pulp and roots.
 However, when dentists perform a pulpectomy, they use materials that the human body can absorb to fill the tooth.
 Dentists use permanent materials when performing a root canal.
 Pulpectomies are typically used on baby teeth, while dentists perform a root canal to treat permanent teeth.

-dentist adjusting light over patient
+Dentist adjusting light over patient

 Your dentist has the knowledge and expertise to diagnose dental issues and recommend appropriate treatment options.
 Symptoms such as white spots or tooth pain are reasons to book an appointment immediately.
 Our dentists perform examinations and take X-rays to determine whether you have cavities, their severity, and the best treatment options.